 If you’re using a filter that requires you to pour granules into it, make sure you’re using the recommended amount, and not over or under filling it.

-If you have a filter bag placed directly into your tank, cloudy water may be a clear sign you need to replace it – these bags will normally last for 1-2 months, but this can vary depending on the product and the size of your tank.
+If you have a filter bag placed directly into your tank, cloudy water may be a clear sign you need to replace it – these bags will normally last for 1-2 months, but this can vary depending on the product and the size of your aquarium.

 If you notice that your biological filter has become clogged, you will need to rinse it and remove and blockages.
 It is very important to remember not to use clean water when cleaning a biological filter, as this could seriously disrupt the cycle of your tank.
 Make sure you only use aquarium water to perform this cleaning.